 Don’t spray 2B around like an aerosol and hope for the best, you are just wasting it although it does smell lovely.

 Plant Oils are powerful, and that is why they have so many great applications.
 It is also why they can be unsuitable for a few people and for very young children.
 Treating infected bites can lead to a lot more problems than using a good repellent so it is important to do your homework and choose well.

 During pregnancy and breastfeeding women can have unusual responses to all sorts of smells, body products and foods.
-We recommend the same advice as for very young children to consult a pharmacist or doctor before deciding what product is best for you and how best to use it.
+We recommend the same advice as for very young children so that you can decide what product is best for you and how best to use it.

 Most people with allergies are excellent at self-management and know what works for them and what doesn’t.
 If you haven’t used any of the ingredients before then patch testing is an easy way to ensure that 2B is right for you.

 Adding repellent to bedding or clothes is not recommended as it is not particularly effective.
 Using non-chemical bed netting is recommended instead.